decentralizedintelligencenetwork/.github/profile/README.md

 ## 🤝 Get Involved

-Join us in building the future of **self-sovereign AI and decentralized data economies**:
+Join us in building the future of **self-sovereign AI, open agentic AI, and decentralized data economies**:

 - 📥 **Contribute**: Shape the protocol — [Contribution Guidelines](https://github.com/Doctelligence/DIN-Protocol-Proposals-DPP)
 - 🌐 **Engage**: Learn more on our [website](https://doctelligence.github.io)